-For the uninitiated, Game of Thrones is TV series, based on George R.R Martin’s fantasy novel series, “A Song of Ice and Fire”.
+For the uninitiated, Game of Thrones is a TV series, based on George R.R Martin’s fantasy novel series, “A Song of Ice and Fire”.
 The plot is set in a fictitious medieval world, revolving the continents of Westeros and Essos.
 The story follows three different arcs, and who ultimately sits on the powerful Iron Throne as a King/Queen and rules the land of the seven kingdoms.
 It follows closely the houses (noble families) of Starks, Lannisters, Targaryens and Baratheons, among other houses.
-With elements like dragons and other mythical creatures in this episode, it managed to enchant a wide spectrum of audiences globally.
+With elements like dragons, white walkers and other mythical creatures in this episode, it managed to enchant a wide spectrum of audiences globally.

 Here are the best/most popular quotes from Game Of Thrones